Clement-Jean/clement-jean.github.io/_posts/2023-03-09-protein_parser_part_1.md

 - We use the descriptor.proto file which defines Messages for describing elements in a Protobuf file.

 Both have pros and cons.
 If we go with the first one we have more control over our serialization.
 It means that we can optimize some elements' serialized data.
 However, it also means that we are not compatible with the official way and that's not good.
-For the using the official serialization, I think you get the idea.
+For the "using the official serialization", I think you get the idea.
 We have the pros being the cons of the other implementation, and the cons being the pros of the other implementation.

 In the end, for the sake of compatibility, I will be sacrificing some performance.
-However, these performance are only saving few bytes and having compatibility with programs serialized by protoc far overweights them.
+However, these performances are only saving a few bytes and having compatibility with programs serialized by protoc far overweights them.

 ### Depending on Protobuf